Filing Your Return -> Disabilities -> Eligible Dependant / Equivalent to Spouse

-When a taxpayer is entitled to claim the eligible dependant amount, they are not entitled, according to s.
-118(4)(c) of the Income Tax Act, to claim either the line 315 caregiver amount tax credit or the line 306 amount for infirm dependant over age 18 for that dependant.
-However, they can claim the amount by which the claim under line 306 or line 315 exceeds the eligible dependant amount.
+When a taxpayer is entitled to claim the eligible dependant amount, any claim for either the line 304 Canada Caregiver Amount tax credit for an infirm spouse or infirm eligible dependant or the line 307 amount for infirm dependant over age 18 for that dependant is reduced by the amount claimed for line 305 eligible dependant.

 A 2013 Tax Court of Canada case allowed a taxpayer to claim the eligible dependant tax credit for her mother.
 Her mother and father both resided with her, and her father had claimed a spousal tax credit for the mother for the years in question.
 However, a request had been made to reverse the claiming of the spousal credit, although the reversal (which was not done by CRA) had no effect on taxes payable for the father.
 The judge indicated that because the spousal credit did not reduce taxes payable, it was not actually "deducted" by the father, and the claim by the taxpayer was allowed.
 See Ullah v.
 The Queen 2013 TCC 387.